 Many believe it aids in calming the mind, which is why Emily likes to brew a cup before bed—it’s her little peace ritual.
 Some say it promotes healthier skin and hair due to its nourishing flavonoids, while others enjoy it for its mild detoxifying properties.
 It’s naturally caffeine-free, making it perfect for any time of day, especially if you’re looking to cut back on stimulants without giving up a cozy drink.
 And although the science is still catching up to tradition, those of us who drink it regularly can agree on one thing: it helps us pause, slow down, and feel just a bit more in tune with ourselves.

-What is butterfly pea flower tea good for?
+What does butterfly pea flower tea good for?

 Looking for Another Natural Wellness Drink?